 where $I$ is the interaction size for the ``homogeneous'' scenario.

 The possible values of strong and weak effects lie on the circle of radius $\sqrt{2}I$ centered at the origin.
 We pick $I_s(I) = \sqrt{\frac{4}{3}}I$ and $I_w(I) = \sqrt{\frac{2}{3}}I$, i.e., the point corresponding to the thirty degree angle of the circle.
 The variance explained by the interaction is equal for both the ``heterogeneous'' and ``homogeneous'' scenario when there are two non-zero interactions.
-To create an analogue power curve for the ``heterogeneous'' scenario for the left plot in Figure~\ref{fig:interaction}, we create three interaction sizes of $I_s(I)$ for the within-profile interaction and three interaction sizes of $I_w(I)$ for the between-profile interaction.
+To create a power curve for the ``heterogeneous'' scenario analogous to the left plot in Figure~\ref{fig:interaction}, we create three interactions of size $I_s(I)$ for the within-profile interaction and three interactions of size $I_w(I)$ for the between-profile interaction.
 The two scenarios still maintain equal variance explained by the interaction effects because all random variables are independent and centered at zero.
-For the right plot of Figure~\ref{fig:interaction}, we similarly keep the relative proportion of $I_w(I)$ and $I_s(I)$ fixed and increase the number of non-zero interactions to match the ``homogeneous'' scenario.
+For the analogue of the right plot of Figure~\ref{fig:interaction}, we similarly keep the relative proportion of $I_w(I)$ and $I_s(I)$ fixed and increase the number of non-zero interactions to match the ``homogeneous'' scenario.
 For example, if there are twelve non-zero interaction effects, then there are six within-profile interactions of size $I_s(I)$ and six between-profile interactions of size $I_w(I)$ for the ``heterogeneous'' scenario.

 Figure~\ref{fig:hetero} shows that the power of the ``heterogeneous'' and ``homogeneous'' scenario is indistinguishable under the same simulation setting in Figure~\ref{fig:interaction}.
 This shows that we lose no generality by considering only the simple ``homogeneous'' scenario in the main simulations in Figure~\ref{fig:interaction}.